 How does conveyancing in Rumney differ for newly converted properties?

 Most buyers of new build residence in Rumney approach us having been asked by the seller to exchange contracts and commit to the purchase even before the house is ready to move into.
 This is because new home sellers in Rumney typically buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Rumney or who has acted in the same development.

-Due to the guidance of my in-laws I had a survey completed on a house in Rumney prior to appointing conveyancers.
-I have been advised that there is a flying freehold element to the house.
-The surveyor advised that some banks may not issue a loan on this type of home.
+Due to the guidance of my in-laws I had a survey completed on a property in Rumney prior to instructing conveyancers.
+I have been advised that there is a flying freehold overhang to the property.
+The surveyor advised that some banks tend refuse to grant a mortgage on this type of home.